 Laser Xanthelasma removal effectiveness is dependent on the surgeon who uses the Laser and less dependent on the Laser itself.
-The more experienced the surgeon the less the risks of scarring and the higher the success rate of the procedure.
+The more experienced the surgeon the less chance of scarring and the higher chance of complete removal success rate.

 An experienced surgeon is usually capable of removing all the Xanthelasma within one session and without damaging the dermis, consequently minimising the risks of scarring.

 The main causes of scars after Xanthelasma removal using a surgical laser are:

 - Misuse of laser causes undesired damage to the dermis, generally by trying and removing thick and deep Xanthelasma within one session only.
 This type of damage is generally caused by human error.
 No machinery’s fault has been reported as being the cause of scars after Xanthelasma excision using lasers.

 - Lasers for Xanthelasma removal can cause another inherent risk…Surgical lasers could be inadvertently pointed directly into the patient’s eye damaging the eyes and in extreme cases even causing permanent loss of vision.
 Therefore, in order to avoid to inadvertently damage the patient’s eyes, it is highly recommended that the patient wears eye protectors during laser excision.